View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 The indexing of the log events that happened before you delete the policy will still be used for as many as 30 days to improve CloudWatch Logs Insights queries.

 If you delete a log-group level field index policy and there is an account-level field index policy, in a few minutes the log group begins using that account-wide policy to index new incoming log events.
+This operation only affects log group-level policies, including any facet configurations, and preserves any data source-based account policies that may apply to the log group.

 Deletes the integration between CloudWatch Logs and OpenSearch Service.

-If your integration has active vended logs dashboards,
+integration has active vended logs dashboards, you must specify true for the

-parameter, otherwise the operation will
+force parameter, otherwise the operation will fail.
+If you delete the

-all your vended logs dashboards powered by OpenSearch Service will be deleted
+dashboards powered by OpenSearch Service will be deleted and the data that was

-will no longer be accessible.
+longer be accessible.

 Deletes the specified CloudWatch Logs anomaly detector.